The other day I was returning home from work on the train,

 I like some of my fellow commuters without companions or

-other diversions of the various forms of written words, gazed out of the window
+other diversions of the various forms of written words, gazing out of the window

-and the scenery rushing passed at an unknown speed.
-However my absentminded
+and the scenery rushing past at an unknown speed.
+However, my absentminded

-mental meanderings where drawn back from the world outside the carriage to two
+mental meanderings were drawn back from the world outside the carriage to two

 young gentlemen sitting facing each other across the aisle from my